 String Trimmer Maintenance

 Maintaining your string trimmer is essential to keep it running properly and efficiently.
 A misfiring or backfiring engine can be caused by a buildup of carbon, which causes sticky valves.
 Carbon buildup can also lead to inefficient engine function.
 If adding Sea Foam or other fuel additive fails to remove this carbon, you can clean it out manually.
 Scrape away the carbon with a wire brush or putty knife until clean.
 Replace the oil regularly for a clean-running system.
-These steps will help extend the life of your Weed Eater or any other string trimmer.
+These steps will help extend the life of your string trimmer.

 No matter what other measures you take to maintain your string trimmer and other gas-powered lawn-care tools, it won't be enough if you don't know how to properly store them between seasons.
 And, contrary to what many such product owners think, draining the gas from your trimmer is not the proper way to prepare it for a chilly stay in the garden shed, even though this is sometimes recommended by manufacturers.

 When done yearly, draining the gas harms the carburetor by making room for oxygen and condensation, which triggers corrosion.
 Additionally, the plastic and rubber components of a fuel system are made to be immersed in fuel.
 If they're exposed to air, they can become brittle and crack.

 The smartest approach is to add a stabilizer like Sea Foam to fresh fuel, then fill the tank to not more than 95 percent.
 Run the engine for two or three minutes to distribute the fresh mixture into the carburetor and fuel lines — then it's all set for a winter's rest.